Kochi: Law and order

-Kochi is the seat of High Court of Kerala, the highest judicial body in the state of Kerala.
-The Kochi City Police is headed by a Police Commissioner, an Indian Police Service (IPS) officer.
-The city is divided into five zones and each zone under a circle officer.
-Apart from regular law & order, the city police comprises the Traffic Police, Narcotics Cell, Riot horse, Armed Reserve Camps, District Crime Records Bureau and a Women's Police station.
-It operates 19 police stations functioning under the Home Ministry of Government of Kerala.
-An anti-corruption branch of the Central Bureau of Investigation also operates out of the city.
+Kochi is the seat of the High Court of Kerala, the highest judicial body in the state.
+It is often referred to as the judicial capital of Kerala.

+The Kochi City Police, a division of Kerala Police, is responsible for law enforcement and investigation within the city limits.
+Headed by a Police Commissioner, an officer of the Indian Police Service (IPS), the city police is organized into five subdivisions and operates 28 police stations.
+In addition to the regular law and order wing, the force includes the Traffic Police, Highway Police, Special Branch, Crime Branch, Narcotics Cell, Riot Control Unit, Armed Reserve Camps, District Crime Records Bureau, and a Women's Police Station.

+An anti-corruption branch of the Central Bureau of Investigation (CBI) also operates out of the city.
 CISF maintains 3 squadrons for providing security to various central and state heavy industries, airport and seaport zones.
 Other major central agencies are NIA, DRI and Indian Customs due to the presence of major port.
 According to National Crime Records Bureau (NCRB), Kochi reported significant increase of 193.7 per cent IPC crimes in 2010 compared to 2009, and reported a crime rate of 1,897.8 compared to the 424.1 in whole Kerala.
 However, the city police commissioner defended that in major crimes such as murders and kidnapping, the city registered a low crime rate even behind other cities in the state.

 Politics

 Kochi is part of the Ernakulam Lok Sabha constituency in Indian Parliament.
-The current elected Member of Parliament representing the constituency is Hibi Eden of Indian National Congress.
-The Ernakulam Lok Sabha constituency elects seven members to the state Legislative Assembly, one each from Ernakulam, Kalamassery, Kochi, Paravur, Thrikkakara, Thrippunithura and Vypin.
+The current elected Member of Parliament (Lok Sabha) representing the constituency is Hibi Eden of Indian National Congress.
+The Ernakulam Lok Sabha constituency elects seven members to the Kerala Legislative Assembly, one each from Ernakulam, Kalamassery, Kochi, Paravur, Thrikkakara, Thrippunithura and Vypin.

+Politics in Kochi is dominated by Kerala’s two main coalitions—the Left Democratic Front (LDF) and the United Democratic Front (UDF).
+Local governance is managed by the Kochi Corporation, where control shifts between the Left Democratic Front (LDF) and the United Democratic Front (UDF) based on election outcomes.